paulajimenezt/final-project/README.md

    docker-compose up
    ```

-2. In the same folder, run the following command to start the server:
+2. In the root folder, run the following command to start the server:

    ```
+   npm run install:server
-   npm run start
+   npm run start:server
    ```

-3. Navigate to the client folder and run the following command to start the client:
+3. In the same folder the following command to start the client:

    ```
+   npm run install:client
-   npm run start
+   npm run start:client
    ```

 4. You can now access the client by going to http://127.0.0.1:5173.
 If you enter an unknown route, you will be redirected to the login page.